mesqueeb/vuex-easy-firestore/docs/query-data.md

 ### a note on fetch limit

 When doing `fetchAndAdd` there will be a limit that defaults to 50 docs.
-If you watch to fetch *the next 50 docs* you just need to call the `fetch` or `fetchAndAdd` action again, and it will automatically retrieve the next docs!
+If you want to fetch *the next 50 docs* you just need to call the `fetchAndAdd` action again, and it will automatically retrieve the next docs!
 See the example below:

 ```js
 // call once to fetch the first 50: